raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 group.

-While all these parameters cannot be changed throughout a group's lifetime, the group can be re-initialized as described in Section 11.2. of
-{{!I-D.ietf-mls-protocol}} to create a new group with a new set of parameters.
+While all these parameters cannot be changed throughout a group's lifetime, the group can be re-initialized as described in Section 11.2. of {{!RFC9420}} to create a new group with a new set of parameters.

 The MIMI DS protocol supports re-initializations of groups using the corresponding ReInitialization operation under the condition that all MLS